DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 - Brief: The Head's been keeping an eye on you and needs your help.
 The Firm's in danger of shutting down thanks to its funds mysteriously disappearing!
 Luckily the Firm Head leveraged his contact at a major broadcasting corporation to land a lucrative contract for writing 12 episodes of a new anime show.
 4-lines each episode.
 But you have to finish writing it this second yesterday!
 Get this rush order out the door so you can save the company!
 - Liason: The Firm Head
 - Time limit: 1.5 min real time or literally right this instant in-game hurry hurry hurry
-- Line-word limit: Up to 5 words/line, 240 words total
+- Word limit: Up to 5 words/line, 240 words total
 - Promotion: Senior Content Consultant to Creative Director
   - Perk: Opportunity to use previous level's perk.
   - You get to witness the Creative Director turn into the Firm Head and grant everyone equitable pay.
 No more eating stray yarn from strangers' coats at parties!